Tikubonn/goot.el/README.md

 but, there are has some limitation.

 1. `goot-break` and `goot-continue` should place on the last of list.
-1. `goot-break` and `goot-continue` dont place in the some functions argument (not progn if and or ... ).
+1. `goot-break` and `goot-continue` dont place in the some functions argument. you can place in the progn, prog1, prog2, if, and, or, when, unless and anymore.

 * `(goot-break)`
     * this transform to symbol of `goot-break`. `goot-break` use to hint to the transforming in internal macro of `goot-listen`.